What is Magnesium Chelate? 5 Key Benefits

 Chelated Magnesium Supplements

 Magnesium chelates can be used in supplements to support optimal magnesium levels in the body.
-Chelated forms of magnesium include, for example, magnesium bisglycinate chelate and magnesium creatine chelate, both of which will be included in Qualia Magnesium+™, our next addition to our Qualia supplements line.
+Chelated forms of magnesium include, for example, magnesium bisglycinate chelate and magnesium creatine chelate, both of which are included in Qualia Magnesium+™, our recent addition to our Qualia supplements line.

 Key benefits & uses of chelated magnesium include: